IoTBay/uts-iotbay/README.md

 - An admin user: rhys@nexusone.com.au with password 123
 - A customer user: some@guy2.com with password 123

+If you re-create the database using data.sql then only the rhys@nexusone.com.au user will be present.

+To resiger a staff user, enter the passcode "Escalate" during registration.

 ### Running the database

 This release contains all database related materials in the "database" sub-folder of the project.